erdemYl/scraper-debugger-plugin/README.md

 * `A:` Control-flow graph. `ctrl + left-click` to navigate. `ctrl + shift + left-click` to set breakpoint.
 * `B:` `execution`, `step` and `continue` buttons for all flows.
 * `C:` Dynamic flow graph. `left-click` to inspect flow-map. `ctrl + left-click` to inspect flow states.
-* `D` Shows flow states or the flow-map for one selected flow.
+* `D:` Shows flow states or the flow-map for one selected flow.
 * `E:` `step` and `continue` buttons for one selected flow.